MattOval/DemoNiOval/README.md

    - Inside the folder, create a new file called `base_priority.py` (or any name you prefer) by clicking on **New File**.
 6. **Paste the Code**:
    - Paste the following Python code into the file:
+7. **Run the Code**:
+   - Right-click inside the base_priority.py file and select Run Python File.
+   - Alternatively, use the terminal (`Ctrl + ``) and type: python base_priority.py
+8. **Expected Output: The tasks will be processed in priority order:**
+ Task Task 2 with priority 1 started.
+ Task Task 2 completed.
+ Task Task 1 with priority 2 started.
+ Task Task 1 completed.
+ Task Task 3 with priority 3 started.
+ Task Task 3 completed.
+ All tasks completed.
+#### 3. Using NetBeans with Python

+##### Requirements
+   -Install Python 3.x.
+   -Install NetBeans.
+   -Install the Python plugin for NetBeans (NetBeans may not have native Python support, so you'll need the plugin).

+#####Steps
+1. Open NetBeans: Launch NetBeans on your computer.
+2. Install the Python Plugin:
+   -Go to Tools > Plugins.
+   -In the Available Plugins tab, search for Python and install it.
+3. Create a New Python Project:
+   -Go to File > New Project.
+   -Select Python as the project type and click Next.
+4. Add a Python File:
+   -Right-click on the Source Files folder and select New > Python File.
+   -Name it task_queue.py (or another name you prefer).
+5. Paste the Code:
+   -Paste the Python code provided earlier into this file.
+   -Run the Project:
+6. Right-click on the file in the Projects panel and select Run.
+7. Expected Output: The program will run and display task execution in order of priority.

+###### How the Code Works
+This Python program uses threading and queue to run tasks in order of priority.
+The tasks are added to a priority queue, and multiple threads ("workers") take tasks from the queue, execute them, and ensure that they are done in the correct order.
+The tasks with lower priority numbers are done first.

+###### Customizing the Program
+You can change or add more tasks by adjusting this part of the code: priority_queue.put((2, 'Task 1'))  # Priority 2 priority_queue.put((1, 'Task 2'))  # Priority 1 (highest) priority_queue.put((3, 'Task 3'))  # Priority 3 (lowest)

+Feel free to experiment with different priority numbers or add more tasks!